learning-zone/angular-basics/README.md

 The parent, child, and sibling components all receive the same treatment.
 We inject the DataService in the constructor, then subscribe to the currentMessage observable and set its value equal to the message variable.

-Now if we create a function in any one of these components that changes the value of the message. when this function is executed the new data it’s automatically broadcast to all other components.
+Now if we create a function in any one of these components that changes the value of the message. when this function is executed the new data it is automatically broadcast to all other components.

 **data.service.ts**
 ```typescript